AltSchool is 100% focused on our students.

 AltSchool parents are integral to the reimagined school experience.
 AltSchool looks to them for feedback on what is going well and what can be improved.
 Aside from simply listening, AltSchool explicitly measures different dimensions of parent satisfaction, sharing the results in a transparent way and tracking progress over time.

 AltSchool has an open door policy and welcomes parents to the classroom.
 However, volunteer hours are not requested or required.
-AltSchool has a full team working in the background so that parents don't have to worry about fundraising or mandatory volunteering.
+AltSchool has a full team working in the background so that parents don't have to worry about mandatory volunteering.

 AltSchool has assembled a world-class team of educators, entrepreneurs and technologists to create a high quality educational experience for our students.